 Are free samples successful?

 Yes, free samples are very successful.
-They can help create Brand Awareness and increase sales.
+They can create brand awareness and increase sales.

-People in the mall offering free snacks, getting a free small sachet of shampoo in the newspaper are all examples of Product Sampling in India.
+People in the mall offering free snacks and getting a free small sachet of shampoo in the newspaper are all examples of product sampling in India.